EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-12.md

 ```
 Add `uv run ruff check .` and `uv run mypy app` to CI.

+> 🎉 **Quick win:** Seeing “All files pass” from `pre-commit run --all-files` means your release checklist can focus on features, not formatting.

 ### 3. Changelog & release checklist
 - Adopt Conventional Commits (`feat:`, `fix:`, `docs:`) or equivalent; generate changelog with `git cliff` or manual notes.
 - Final release checklist example: